 About the Coalition

-Alaska is on the front-line of climate change impacts and the fossil fuel resources coming out of Alaska are also contributing greatly to rapid warming of our global climate.
-In Alaska we are living with the unprecedented effects of climate change – permafrost melt, worsening wildfires, and erratic winters to name a few.
+Alaska is on the front-line of climate change impacts as well as the extraction of fossil fuel resources that are responsible for the rapid warming of our global climate.
+In Alaska, we are living with the unprecedented effects of climate change – permafrost melt, worsening wildfires, and erratic winters to name a few.
 These impacts disrupt our ways of life, our health, and security.
-Furthermore, the state of Alaska’s dependence on a boom and bust oil and gas economy has caused many Alaskan communities reeling from a collapsed income and left to deal with mining polluted lands and waters.
+Meanwhile, Alaska’s dependence on fossil fuel extraction has not only polluted our lands and waters, but left our communities reeling from budget deficit and economic recession.

 Representing diverse constituencies and taking action on multiple issues, FCAC seeks to create space for the many types of change we will need in order to shift our communities away from an old paradigm of pollution, extraction, colonialism, and inequality.
 We endeavor to center values of community, resilience, justice, democracy, and Indigenous knowledge as we move forward.
 With these as guiding principles, we hope to chart a new path forward for Alaska and build a more sustainable economy and society.